arve0/master/thesis.md

 Lastly, the greatest thanks go to my life companion Yngvild, it wouldn't have been the same without you.

-And the cheesy quote is..
+The cheesy quote is..

 > The future is already here, it's just not very evenly distributed. - William Gibson

+\clearpage
 \tableofcontents